Alex4810/pirate-s-combo-lock/README.md

 To embark on your pirate adventure and try your luck at cracking the combination lock, follow these installation steps:

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
-2. run in your IDE of choice
+2. Run in your IDE of choice.